JetBrains/kotlin-web-site/pages/docs/reference/kapt.md

 }
 ```

-If you previously used the [android-apt](https://bitbucket.org/hvisser/android-apt) plugin, remove it from your `build.gradle` file and replace usages of the `apt` configuration with `kapt`.
+If you previously used the [Android support](https://developer.android.com/studio/build/gradle-plugin-3-0-0-migration.html#annotationProcessor_config) for annotation processors, replace usages of the `annotationProcessor` configuration with `kapt`.
 If your project contains Java classes, `kapt` will also take care of them.

 If you use annotation processors for your `androidTest` or `test` sources, the respective `kapt` configurations are named `kaptAndroidTest` and `kaptTest`.
 Note that `kaptAndroidTest` and `kaptTest` extends `kapt`, so you can just provide the `kapt` dependency and it will be available both for production sources and tests.